salmadiab1/Milestone1_5G_ORAN/README.md

 -first_milestone.txt --> Configuration file.

--output.txt --> Contains output for my test case.
+-output.txt --> Contains output for my test case in which the capture size is 1 msec to reduce the size of generated data because the file was so big.